XKeyscore: Germany

 According to documents Der Spiegel acquired from Snowden, the German intelligence agencies BND (foreign intelligence) and BfV (domestic intelligence) were also allowed to use the XKeyscore system.
 In those documents the BND agency was described as the NSA's most prolific partner in information gathering.
 This led to political confrontations, after which the directors of the German intelligence agencies briefed members of the German parliamentary intelligence oversight committee on July 25, 2013.
 They declared that XKeyscore has been used by the BND since 2007 and that the BfV has been using a test version since 2012.
 The directors also explained that the program is not for collecting data, but rather only for the analysis of collected data.

 Sweden

 As part of the UKUSA Agreement, a secret treaty was signed in 1954 by Sweden with the United States, the United Kingdom, Canada, Australia and New Zealand (called the Five Eyes) for the purpose of intelligence collaboration and data sharing.
 According to documents leaked by Snowden, the National Defence Radio Establishment (FRA) has been granted access to XKeyscore.

 Denmark

-In an ongoing scandal, where it has been revealed that NSA helped FE (Danish Military Intelligence Service) build a new Spy datacenter at Sandagergård, Amager, Xkeyscore has been made available for FE to use on the collected data.
+In an ongoing scandal, XKeyscore was part of the main package and the reason a new datacenter was needed, built in Sandager.
+In the 2020s, due to anti-American sentiment causing whistleblowers in the layers of Danish defense, the truth came out about the real usage in Danish state media.
+NSA gave FE access to their suite of spying software from NSA, in favor of spying on American allies such as Germany's Angela Merkel and Boris Johnson amongst a few in newer times.
+This deal has been ongoing since the visit to Copenhagen by President Bill Clinton in 1997, facilitated by then Danish Prime minister, Poul Nyrup Rasmussen.

+According to whistleblowers from the Danish secret police, and judicial evidence later presented in Danish court, the US has been and still is carrying out a massive spying operation on the western countries in Europe, with Denmark's help.

+The whistleblower itself was later leaked to be then-head of the Danish Intelligence Service, Lars Findsen.
+Additionally he leaked in court and through evidence presented in court, that there is an ongoing mass-surveillance program by NSA, not just on the American people themselves, but also of the world facilitated through multiple American "private" companies such as IBM and Google.
+Additionally making usage of high tech tools such as AI packet sniffing, aggressive red hatting, and other IT methods.

 Japan

-The classified documents leaked by Snowden also indicate that in April 2013, NSA had secretly provided the XKeyscore system to the Japanese government.
+The classified documents leaked by Snowden also indicate that in April 2013, NSA had secretly provided the XKeyscore system to the DFS of Defense Intelligence Headquarters.